Quansight-Labs/pytest-run-parallel/README.md

       the user explicitly ends the process with Ctrl-C. This is especially helpful when trying to reproduce thread safety bugs that might only occur rarely.
-Note that pytest's progress indicator will keep showing 100% forever after the first pass of the test suite.
+Note that pytest's progress indicator will keep showing 100% forever after the first pass of the test suite. `forever` is not compatible with `-n` from [pytest-xdist](https://github.com/pytest-dev/pytest-xdist).
     - `--ignore-gil-enabled` to ignore the RuntimeWarning generated when the GIL is enabled at runtime on the free-threaded build and run the tests despite the fact that the GIL is enabled.